bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 ### Deploying a Flutter app to Google Play

 To deploy your app to Google Play, you need to export an APK file and sign it.
+You can [configure the signing](https://flutter.io/docs/deployment/android#configure-signing-in-gradle) in the app's `build.gradle` file and then Flutter will sign your app during the build phase.

 1. Make sure you are in sync with Google Play Store!
 Learn how to
    * [register to Google Play Store and set up your project](https://devcenter.bitrise.io/tutorials/deploy/android-deployment/#register-to-google-play-store-and-set-up-your-first-project)